Paulwamaria/Epica-News/README.md

 ## Description

 Epica News is a web application that allows people to keep up with the current affairs no matter how busy they are.
 This is made possible through the integration of a news API that allows access to the current news.
-The application allows the user to select the type of news they are interested in.
+The application allows the user to select the type of news they are interested in as well as the news sources.

 ## Developer